lucasconstantino/angular-konami/README.md

 ### Custom keys

 You can also use this directive with custom activating keys.
-To do that, simply another attribute to the element called *konami-keys*, passing an array of key codes as it's values.
+To do that, simply add another attribute to the element called *konami-keys*, passing an array of key codes as it's value.
 Example:

 ```
-<hero konami-code="somersault()" konami-keys="[37, 40, 39, 38]"></hero>
+<hero konami-code="hadouken()" konami-keys="[40, 39, 65]"></hero>
 ```

 ## License